cvangysel/pyndri/README.md

 Toolkit examples
 ----------------
-Since v0.3, pyndri comes with a few tools to extract index statistics and to generate rankings using commong retrieval models.
+Since v0.3, pyndri comes with a few tools to extract index statistics and to generate rankings using common retrieval models.

 ### PyndriStatistics